cvweiss/DU-LuaC/README.md

 ### Improved Event Handlers

 DU-LuaC has built-in support for multiple event handlers, which makes it easier to write modular scripts as you never override another script's event handler.
-They are automatically added to any liked component which has in-game events.
+They are automatically added to any linked component which has in-game events.

 In case you want to add event support for your own objects and instances, use the `library.addEventHandlers(yourInstance)` function, which will add three new functions to your object: